jonhue/amp-html/README.md

 `test all` runs multiple tests to check if your code is valid.
 You can also run each test specifically.

-To get a list of all tests and learn how to run them, go to [How to test and validate](https://github.com/jonhue/amphtml/wiki/How-to-test-and-validate)
+To get a list of all tests and learn how to run them, go to [how to test and validate](https://github.com/jonhue/amphtml/wiki/Guides:-Test-and-validate)

 To all tests (even `test all`) you can pass the option `--fix || -f` and Amphtml will suggest changes you could make.
 You can accept or reject them.
 If you want to automatically fix the code, pass `--autofix || -af` as option.
 Be careful, you will not be asked to approve changes to the documents!